anmolksachan/salesforce_lightning_auditor/README.md

   -r RECORD_ID, --record_id RECORD_ID
-                        set the recode id to dump the record -d, --dump_objects    dump a small number of objects accessible to guest users and saves them in the file.
+                        set the recode id to dump the record -d, --dump_objects    dump a small number of objects accessible to guest users and saves them in the file and downloads all files returned when checking ContentDocument.
   -f, --full            if set with -d, dump all pages of objects.
   -s, --skip            if set with -d, skip the objects already dumped.
 ```